Pancreas Cancer Treatment

 In addition to the latest cancer treatment approaches, Moffitt patients have access to a variety of supportive services.
 For instance, we offer pain management options, such as nerve blocks and pain pumps, which may be recommended to relieve pain caused by a pancreatic tumor that is pressing on nerves or organs near the pancreas.
 Also, because surgery can sometimes interfere with the production of pancreatic enzymes, a patient may benefit from incorporating nutritional therapy into his or her comprehensive treatment plan.

-To learn more about pancreatic cancer treatment options, contact us at 1-888-MOFFITT or schedule an appointment using our online form.
+To learn more about pancreatic cancer treatment options, contact us at 1-888-MOFFITT or request to schedule an appointment using our online form.
 We do not require referrals.